The cause may be a viral infection or an immune disorder that causes the facial nerve to swell.

 Doctors can usually distinguish Bell palsy from other, less common disorders that cause facial nerve palsy (such as tumors, Lyme disease, other infections, sarcoidosis, diabetes, and skull fractures).
 These other disorders typically cause different symptoms, and in many of them, symptoms develop more slowly.
 Thus, if doctors are not certain that Bell palsy is the cause or if symptoms developed gradually, tests are done.
 These tests include

 For example, blood tests may be done to check for other causes of facial nerve palsy such as Lyme disease and a blood test and chest x-ray may be done to check for sarcoidosis.
 Usually, doctors can exclude other causes based on the person’s symptoms and results of these tests.

 When facial paralysis is partial, most people recover completely within several months whether they are treated or not.

 When the paralysis is total, the outcome varies.
-Tests ( nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more ) can be done to help predict the likelihood of recovery.
+Tests (nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more ) can be done to help predict the likelihood of recovery.
 Some people do not recover completely.
 The facial muscles may remain weak, causing the face to droop.

 If symptoms have been present less than 48 hours, a corticosteroid, such as prednisone, is given by mouth to reduce swelling of the nerve.
 Taking a corticosteroid slightly speeds and improves recovery of movement.